Editor’s note: This post was updated on June 2, 2021.

 In the 19th century, beer was made with readily available ingredients: a handful of hops and a scoop of grains, fermented by the yeast hanging out here, there, and everywhere in the air.
 Farmers created these agrarian ales with artistic license, typically when the weather cooled and chilly temperatures staved off unwanted microbe growth.
 Often aged until summer, the finished suds were earthy, dry, and sometimes agreeably funky thanks to stints fermenting in the barn.

 Today’s brewers are experimenting wildly with the basic style, seemingly with a singular goal: to produce saisons as invigorating as they are uniquely complex.
-Some are exceedingly low in alcohol, exemplified by the 3 percent alcohol-by-volume (ABV) Brooklyn Brewery ½ Ale.
+Some are exceedingly low in alcohol, exemplified by Allagash Brewing’s Little Grove 3.8 percent ABV sparkling session ales.
 Others are high on rye and strength—The Bruery Saison Rue clocks in at 8.5 percent ABV—or infused with fungus-infected grape juice, as is the case with Dogfish Head Craft Brewed Ales Noble Rot.
 In Oregon, Logsdon Farmhouse Ales flavors its Peche ’n Brett saison with peaches and wild Brettanomyces yeast, while vegetables star in Florida’s Cigar City Brewing Cucumber Saison.

 So while the saison is hard to define—it’s no one thing—you can always count on the inspired style to quench your thirst when the mercury rises.